Isabella Rossellini biography

 Date of Birth: June 18, 1952

-When she left home and headed for New York City, Rossellini attended Finch College, working as a translator, a television reporter and even a circus ringmaster to pay for school.
-Rossellini was also a frequent guest on Robert Benigni's (life is beautiful) Italian comedy show named The Other Sunday.
-Life in New York became permanent when Rossellini met and married director Martin Scorsese, but she divorced him to marry former model Jon Wiedemann, with whom she had daughter Elettra.
+When she left home and headed for New York City, Isabella attended Finch College, working as a translator, a television reporter and even a circus ringmaster to pay for school.
+Isabella was also a frequent guest on Robert Benigni's (life is beautiful ) Italian comedy show named The Other Sunday.
+Life in New York became permanent when Isabella met and married director Martin Scorsese, but she divorced him to marry former model Jon Wiedemann, with whom she had daughter Elettra.
 Unfortunately, that marriage also ended in divorce, after only three years.

-Rossellini began her film career with a small part as a nun in the film A Matter of Time opposite her mother, but she wasn't truly recognized until cast as Dorothy Vallens, the nightclub singer, in David Lynch's film Blue Velvet.
-Some of her other films include Death Becomes Her and Immortal Beloved, while more recently she has had recurring roles on hit television series such as Alias and 30 Rock.
-She continues to work in film, including the recent The Accidental Husband (2009) and Two Lovers (2009)and has also appeared on Broadway.
+Rossellini began her film career with a small part as a nun in the film A Matter of Time opposite her mother, but her career didn't kickstart until the mid-1980s, when she played opposite Russian ballet dancer Mikhail Baryshnikov, considered one of the greatest dancers of all time, in White Nights (1985).
+Another great role followed when she was cast as Dorothy Vallens, the nightclub singer, in David Lynch's film Blue Velvet .
+Some of her other films include Death Becomes Her and Immortal Beloved.
+She has also had recurring roles on hit television series such as Alias, 30 Rock and Shut Eye.
+In 1997 she received a Golden Globe Award nomination for her work in the TV movie, Crime of the Century (1996).

 Rossellini, known for raising awareness about environmental issues, is also a trainer of guide dogs for the blind.

 Isabella Rossellini Filmography